HTPDeveloper/GrowJS-Project/README.md

 Growtopia private server made with nodejs!

 > [!WARNING]
 > This project has been discontinued and is outdated.
-Please wait for further notice on our Discord.
+Please wait for further notice in our Discord.
 >

 # Views